 Tom Pearson is an External Advisor to Abacus IP.

-He concurrently serves as the Program Director for two international LL.M. programs at the Royal University of Law & Economics (RULE), the Executive Master in International Business Law and the Master of Public and International Law Program, which are dual degree programs jointly administered by the Université Libre de Bruxelles (ULB) and the University of Paris 8.
-He has lectured at RULE since 2012 and his past courses include: international arbitration, Cambodian business law and international labor law.
+He is currently an Associate Professor of Law at the American University of Phnom Penh.
+He previously served as the Program Director for two international LL.M. programs at the Royal University of Law & Economics (RULE), the Executive Master in International Business Law and the Master of Public and International Law Program, which are dual degree programs jointly administered by the Université Libre de Bruxelles (ULB) and the University of Paris 8.
+He lectured at RULE from 2012 - 2019 and his past courses include: international arbitration, Cambodian business law and international labor law.
 He has also presented at and organized conferences on intellectual property law in Cambodia.

 Prior to entering academia full-time, Tom served as a Partner and Head of the Corporate & Commercial Practice Group for over three and a half years at a local law firm in Phnom Penh, where he dealt with commercial contracts, market entry and general business law matters.
 Before moving to Cambodia, he maintained a general legal practice in his hometown of Birmingham, Alabama and handled small commercial cases as well as family law and criminal defense matters.

 He holds a Bachelor of Arts in Political Economy from Hillsdale College and a Juris Doctor from George Mason University, where he focused on law and economics.
+He also holds a Master of Arts in Human Rights and Democratisation from the European Master’s Programme at the Global Campus of Human Rights, organized by the University of Padua.
 Prior to becoming a lawyer, Tom was a technology and telecommunications policy researcher at public policy organizations in Washington, DC, where his focus stretched from internet governance and freedom of speech to telecommunications deregulation, media ownership and intellectual property issues.